Autumnal Elopement in Scotland

-After spending a while here by the riverside I took the newlyweds back to their place for the night, clicking one or two last frames of them enjoying a whisky through the windows of their highland hideaway before leaving them to enjoy their first dinner as husband and wife.
+After spending a while here by the riverside I took the Mark and Shauna back to their place for the night, clicking one or two last frames of them enjoying a whisky through the windows of their highland hideaway under electric Blue skies before leaving them to enjoy their first dinner as husband and wife.

-I absolutely loved working with Mark and Shauna on their Glencoe Elopement and cannot wait to be back here again.
+I absolutely loved working with these two on their Glencoe Elopement and cannot wait to be back here again between the hills.